trolando/oink/README.md

 * The QPT recursive algorithm is based on work by Pawel Parys and the follow-up work by Karoliina Lehtinen, Sven Schewe, Dominik Wojtczak.
 * FPI is the distraction-based fixpoint algorithm by Tom van Dijk and Bob Rubbens.
 * FPJ and FPJG are adaptations of FPI and the Justifications algorithm by Ruben Lapauw et al.
+* The ZLKPP algorithms are the implementations by Pawel Parys accompanying the paper "Karoliina Lehtinen, Pawel Parys, Sven Schewe, Dominik Wojtczak: A Recursive Approach to Solving Parity Games in Quasipolynomial Time."
 * All tangle learning algorithms are proposed by Tom van Dijk (me).

 The parallel algorithms use the work-stealing framework Lace.